-- The museum and monument of composer Bedřich Smetana
+- The Vltava, My Country and Bedřich Smetana

 What River Runs through Prague?